 Hunting as stones, it is heated and smoked through a glass hand pipe.

-Just because smoking is legal does not mean we should transcend the addictive effects of nicotine.
+Just because smoking is legal does not mean we should ignore the addictive effects of nicotine.
 According to the National Institute on Drug Abuse, nearly 35 million smokers want to quit annually, but over 85 percent of people who attempt to quit on their relapse– many per week.

 Meth can discharge as much as ten times the standard level of dopamine, and also the excess of artificial norepinephrine inhibits organic adrenaline production–mainly messing up the chemical balance in the brain.
 Worse, methamphetamine can harm the dopamine and neurons, causing a drop in their output.

-You guessed it.
-Tolerance, cravings, and taking meth.
+You guessed it: Tolerance, cravings, and taking meth.

 Alcohol influences two Major chemicals in the brain that triggers addiction: